inarizushi/fungus-site/docs/recipes2/index.md

 <!-- **************************************** -->
 ## Add a Fade To View command

 Once you have a Scene that contains some background Sprites and Fungus Views, you are ready to use the Fungus camera related Commands to control what the user sees.
-The simpest camera control is to make the Game window fade from a solid colour to the Main Camera being sized, positioned (and if necessary rotated) to show a specified Fungus View.
+The simplest camera control is to make the Game window fade from a solid colour to the Main Camera being sized, positioned (and if necessary rotated) to show a specified Fungus View.
 Do the following:

-1. (setup) Create / being editing a Scene containing a backgrond Sprite image, and a Fungus View that has been positioned to show all / some of the Sprite.
+1. (setup) Create / being editing a Scene containing a background Sprite image, and a Fungus View that has been positioned to show all / some of the Sprite.

 1. In the Fungus Flowchart rename the Block "Camera Control".